EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Method

 To verify the end-to-end equivariance of our framework, we conduct a validation test as follows.
 Given an input point cloud with or without group action, we evaluate two processing pipelines: (1) first apply a group action to the input point cloud, then process it with the simulator to obtain the output field; (2) first input the original point cloud into the simulator to generate the field, then apply the corresponding group action to obtain final result.
 The test result shown in Figure \ref{eq_v} illustrates that our model could output exactly equivariant results under group action, demonstrating that the end-to-end equivariance described by Equation \ref{eq:pro} holds for our entire framework.

-\textbf{Loss Function.} We proposed a loss function that consists of both displacement prediction loss $\mathcal{L}_\text{dis}$ and reconstruction loss $\mathcal{L}_\text{recons}$ as below to train the overall \name.

-where $\hat{\boldsymbol{x}}_{t}$ denotes the predicted positions from \name, and $c_1$, $c_2$ are weighting coefficients for two loss terms.
+\textbf{Loss Function.} We proposed a loss function that consists of both displacement prediction loss $\mathcal{L}_\text{dis}$ and reconstruction loss $\mathcal{L}_\text{recons}$ as below to train the overall \name. where $\hat{\boldsymbol{x}}_{t}$ is the predicted positions from \name, and $c_1$, $c_2$ are weighting coefficients for two loss terms.
 We adopt a two-stage training strategy to optimize the framework efficiently.
 In the first stage, only the reconstruction loss $\mathcal{L}_\text{recons}$ is used to train the model, allowing the neural field decoder $f_\theta$ and the Encoder $\mathcal{E}$ to learn accurate velocity reconstruction from ground-truth trajectories.
-In the second stage, all components of the framework—including the Encoder $\mathcal{E}$, the NODE processor $F_\psi$, and the neural field decoder $f_\theta$—are jointly optimized using the full objective defined in Equation~\ref{eq:overall_loss}.
+In the second stage, all components, including $\mathcal{E}$, $F_\psi$, $f_\theta$, are jointly optimized using the full objective defined in Equation~\ref{eq:overall_loss}.
 Both $c_1$ and $c_2$ are set to 1.
-The training procedure is elaborated in Appendix \ref{app:code}.
+The two-stage training procedure of \name is summarized in Algorithm 1.